ansible-collections/splunk.es/README.md

           - script
 ```

-#### Define your collection search path at the Block level
+### Define your collection search path at the Block level

 Below we use the [`block`](https://docs.ansible.com/ansible/latest/user_guide/playbooks_blocks.html)
 level keyword, we are able to use the splunk modules without the need for the
-Ansible Collection Namespace.
+FQCN.

 `splunk_with_collections_block_example.yml`
 ```